The library has both a C and C++ API, which map 100% 1:1 in features.

 XDG Basedir spec:

-defines the base directory relative to which user-specific configuration files should be stored.
-If$XDG_CONFIG_HOME
+$XDG_CONFIG_HOMEdefines the base directory relative to which user-specific configuration files should be stored.
+If$XDG_CONFIG_HOMEis either not set or empty, a default equal to$HOME/.configshould be used.

 XDG_STATE_HOME